The Magic of Christmas in New York City

 7. Neighborhood Christmas Lights

-Get out of Manhattan and see some of the greatest light displays in the five boroughs.
-If you are flying in or out of LGA or JFK, you will be in Queens, and maybe you should consider a detour to 166th Street & 23rd Ave for the most magical Christmas house.
-It has won competitions on TV multiple times.
+Get out of Manhattan and see some of the most outstanding light displays in the five boroughs, especially if this isn’t your first time visiting New York City.
+If you are flying in or out of LGA or JFK, you will be in Queens, and you might want to consider a detour to 166th Street & 23rd Ave for the most magical Christmas house.
+It has won multiple TV competitions.
 It’s worth the trek.

-You could also take the train to Dyker Heights to walk around a neighborhood filled with old mansions that go all out for Christmas.
+You could also take the R train to Dyker Heights (use the Bay Ridge stop and head east) to walk around a neighborhood filled with old mansions that go all out for Christmas.
 Tony’s Pizza and Mona Lisa Bakery are the perfect places to stop while you wander from block to block – great pizza and even better desserts.

 8. Central Park & Columbus Circle